 An introduction to the Folk High School

-Folkbildning = liberal adult education; non-formal and voluntary!
-Folkbildning´s philosophy, which is practiced in the folk high schools, presumes that all citizens are free and independent individuals, with the right to participate in all aspects of a democratic society.
+The Swedish word "folkbildning" means liberal adult education that's non-formal and voluntary.
+The philosophy of folkbildning that is practiced at the Folk High Schools, presumes that all citizens are free and independent individuals, with the right to participate in all aspects of a democratic society.

 The activities should provide a comprehensive approach, stimulate curiosity and critical thinking; as well as be a part of the crucial process of lifelong learning.
 Folkbildning creates the conditions necessary for people to freely pursue knowledge and contributes towards giving them the opportunity to change their lives.

-Folkbildning in Sweden is organised through Study Associations (studieförbund) and Folk High Schools (folkhögskola).
+Folkbildning in Sweden is organised through Study Associations (studieförbund) and Folk High Schools (folkhögskolor).

 This website gives information about the Folk High Schools.
 If you want more information about folkbildning, visit the website of The Swedish National Council of Adult Education (Folkbildningsrådet).